 "Music and other forms of art are by far the most effective kind of social-work that exists.
 A single, nameless one-hit wonder brings more comfort to the world than almost any single psychologist can hope to in a lifetime." --Ian Brennan

 Ian Brennan is a GRAMMY-winning producer (Best World Music 2011) with three other GRAMMY-nominated records (Best World Music 2015, Best Traditional Folk-2006 and 2007).
-He is also the author of five books.
-His fifth book, Silenced by Sound was published in the fall of 2019.
+He is also the author of six books.
+His latest book, Silenced by Sound was published in the fall of 2019.

 He has produced twenty-eight international records in the past decade from across four continents including the countries of Rwanda, Tanzania, South Sudan, Cambodia, Romania, Pakistan, and Ghana.